Code-Institute-Submissions/diegosno-Online-Games/README.md

 [Contact Form with Email Js | Send Emails using JavaScript through Email Js | Email Js Tutorial](https://www.youtube.com/watch?v=5EZsRnJpUNU)

+[Marvel App](https://www.marvelapp.com/) was used to create the wireframes.

+[Am I responsive](https://amiresponsive.co.uk/) was used to create the multi-device mockup.

 For the website's font I used
 [Google Fonts](https://fonts.google.com/)

 For the GitHub icon I used
 [Font Awesome](https://fontawesome.com/)

 [EmailJS](https://www.emailjs.com/) was used to provide the service for the submit form.

 And I also would like to thank my mentor Mo Shami who gave me really valuable advice on how to make my project better and made me feel motivated and not alone throughout the project!